About Our Campaign

 If it was up to Anthony Romano, Ron would have been deported for being a dreamer, an undocumented minor brought to the country for a better life.
 Ron is living proof that with a pathway to citizenship, he was able to lift up his family and give back to his community.

-Romano has shown his priorities over the years: using immigrant family separation and incarceration to raise money for the county, ignoring real solutions for homelessness, and denying the science of pedestrian safety that have cost dozens of lives in the past few years.
+Romano and the political bosses have shown their priorities over the years: using immigrant family separation and incarceration to raise money for the county, not prioritizing tenant protections, and denying the science of pedestrian safety that have cost dozens of lives in the past few years.

-Ron's running for County Commissioner because we need a public servant in office, not someone who answers to a political party boss.
+Ron is running for County Commissioner because we need a public servant in office, not someone who answers to political their bosses.

 A black-and-white image of Ron with his arms crossed